 President and Chief Executive Officer, Exelon Corporation

 Prior to being promoted to CEO on Dec.
 31, 2022, Butler had been president and chief operating officer of Exelon.
 Previously, he served in roles of increasing responsibility at Exelon, including senior executive vice president and COO (2021), Exelon Utilities CEO (2019) and as CEO of BGE from 2014 to 2019.
 Prior to that role, Butler served as BGE’s senior vice president for Regulatory and External Affairs.
-In addition, he has held various leadership positions at ComEd, including as senior vice president of Corporate Affairs and vice president of Governmental and Legislative Affairs.
+He also held various leadership positions at ComEd, including senior vice president of Corporate Affairs and vice president of Governmental and Legislative Affairs.

-Before joining Exelon in 2008, he held senior leadership roles in external affairs as well as in manufacturing with the print, digital and supply chain solutions company R.R.
+Before joining Exelon in 2008, Butler held senior leadership roles in external affairs as well as manufacturing with the print, digital and supply chain solutions company R.R.
 Donnelley.
 Butler spent his early career with Central Illinois Light Company (CILCORP, Inc.), where he worked in government affairs, legal and strategy.

 That same year, he was named among Black Enterprise magazine’s “Most Influential Black Executives in Corporate America,” and as Zpryme’s “ETS Thought Leader of the Year,” honoring those with the “inventive and brave vision needed to inspire the global energy ecosystem toward sustainable modernization.”
-In 2019, the Boy Scouts of America honored him with the Whitney M. Young, Jr. Service Award and he has been named by Baltimore magazine as one of its “Top Ten Baltimoreans.”
+In 2022, the Boy Scouts of America recognized him with the Distinguished Citizen Award.
+He has also been named by Baltimore magazine as one of its “Top Ten Baltimoreans.”
 He is an active member of the Kappa Alpha Psi Fraternity, Inc.

 Butler earned a bachelor’s degree from Bradley University in Peoria, Ill., and a Juris Doctor degree from Washington University School of Law in St. Louis, Mo.
 He received an honorary doctorate of Humane Letters from Morgan State University in 2014.